Joseph-Keating/Getting-and-Cleaning-Data-Project/README.md

 ### Introduction

-This repo tidies and summarizes the data takenfrom the accelerometers from the Samsung Galaxy S smartphone.
+This repo tidies and summarizes the data taken from the accelerometers from the Samsung Galaxy S smartphone.
-The code
-from the accelerometers from the Samsung Galaxy S smartphone

 The script run_analysis.R;
 1. Merges the training and the test sets to create one data set.